Is Fineco Bank legit?

 Ownership structure of Fineco Bank is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Fineco Bank is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Broker is audited by the Big Four

-Fineco Bank is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+Fineco Bank is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).